etwk/blog/content/lists/books.md

 - [ ] Counselling for Toads: A Psychological Adventure #must
 - [ ] Studies in the Psychology of Sex #must
 	- [ ] 性心理学 (霭理士) #must
+- [ ] Ten Things Video Games Can Teach Us: (about life, philosophy and everything) #must
 ### 2nd priority
 - [ ] Defining You: Build Your Unique Personal Profile and Unlock Your True Potential
 ### Professional